osmandapp/web/main/docs/user/start-with/main-menu.md

 import LinksSocial from '@site/src/components/_linksSocialNetworks.mdx';
 import Translate from '@site/src/components/Translate.js';

+> *This article was last updated in July 2022.*

-# Main menu
+# Overview

-Main menu' is a primary list of options available to use in the application.
+**Main menu** is a primary list of options available to use in the application.
 It provides quick access to the profile configuration, global settings, search, personal data, navigation and other features.

 The [Main menu](../widgets/map-buttons.md#main-menu) icon '&#8801;' is located on the left bottom corner of the Map screen.
 In navigation mode this button is not visible by default.
 It appears after a short tap the map.